ishanbista/netflix-clone/README.md

 ## Responsive Design
 The design is responsive, adapting for mobile, tablet, and desktop views.
 It uses CSS media queries to ensure that the layout looks good on various screen sizes.
+-Screenshots of Responsive Design
+a) For mobile devices

+b) For tablets

+c) For desktops

 ## Contributing
 Feel free to fork this project and submit pull requests.
 For major changes, please open an issue first to discuss what you would like to change.